 What I Didn't Like

-- They talk about giving people a ‘coach’ who is nothing of the sort, they are a rep just like you
+- They talk about giving people a 'coach' who is really just a distributor

 - They teach the warm market strategy